SCusseau/scusseau.github.io/_posts/2024-11-20-nameOf-in-csharp-sql-querries.md

 ---
 layout: post
-title: Null C# isn't supported by SQL
+title: Enhancing SQL Queries in C# with ``nameof`` for Improved Safety and Maintainability
 ---